 If you relate to another number for different reasons, use your number.

 If you choose to open and close a magical space in a different way, such as the drawing of the four quarters, please do.

 Can I send good wishes of e.g. prosperity or health in this ritual?

 We will not tell you how to work your magic.
 However, the base ritual we offer makes no mention of specific positive results because we are all different and need different things.
-To this end, the crown is a symbol of empowerment, gifted to each of us by another as a symbol of good spirit.
+The crown is a symbol of empowerment and is gifted to each of us by another as a symbol of good spirit.
 It is a universally positive intent.

 So this circle is built on trust?